alisha8899/EvalPro/README.md

 # EvalPro

 This is the source code for the Senior Project for the EvalPro application component, which is a React web application which allows Professors to view feedback that has been submitted by students through our Dialogflow conversational agent.
+There is also source code that builds the Dialogflow conversational agent, and instructions on integrating the bot with individual Slack channels.

 Link to Github Repository: https://github.com/alisha8899/EvalPro